graalvm/native-build-tools/native-maven-plugin/README.md

 You can then build a native executable directly with Maven using the `mvn -Pnative package` command without running the `native-image` command as a separate step.

+The plugin figures out which JAR files it needs to pass to the native image and what the executable main class should be.
+If the heuristics fails with the `no main manifest attribute, in target/<name>.jar` error, the main class should be specified in the `<configuration>` node of the plugin.
+When `mvn -Pnative package` completes, an executable is ready for use, generated in the _target_ directory of the project.

 *You can also take a look at example project [here](../examples/maven).*

 ### JUnit Testing support